aahamlin/aahamlin.github.io/manager_readme.md

 \(Yes, this is the basic psychological safety pitch.
 Not my words, but I agree and want it on record.\)

-# Quirks
+## Quirks

  * I take notes.
 Lots of notes.
 I will probably do this during our conversation, so I don’t forget an important detail.
 I am not ignoring you or working on something else.

  * As an introvert, I tend to keep quieter in larger settings.
-Typically, I will provide feedback after a short period of reflection.
+Typically, I will provide feedback one-on-one or in writing, after a short period of reflection.

- * “Just tell me what you want me to do”, is one of my least favorite things to hear from you.

  * I dislike arrogance and ego.
 Individuals who display these characteristics, more than any others, damage teams.